Tuesday, September 17, 2019

 KASHMIR ARTIFACTS IN METROPOLITAN MUSEUM OF ART NEW YORK

-( The blogger in MET Museum )
+( Goddess Sharda in the MET Museum )

-( Harwa tilein MET Museum )
+( Harwan tile in MET Museum )

-( Crowned and jeweled Brass Buddha from kashmir in MET.This is wonder in brass created in kashmir during 8th or 9th century .)
+( Crowned and jewelled Brass Buddha from Kashmir in MET.
+This is a wonder in brass created in Kashmir during the 8th or 9th century .)

-( Kartikeya or ' The God of War' from kashmir.
-Brass with silver inlay .MET Accession No 2015.500.4.5 )
+( Kartikeya or ' The God of War' from Kashmir.
+Brass with silver inlay.MET Accession No 2015.500.4.5 )

 ( The Blogger outside MET New York )

-During my visit in September 2019 , i saw a stone sculpture of goddess Sharda , terracotta tiles from Harwan Kashmir, a Vaikuntha Vishnu sculpture , a broken sculpture of kamdeva , two Pashmina shawl , brass images of Gajalakshmi, Bronze sculptures, Kartikeya sculpture, Brahama Vishnu Mahesha triad in black stone, golden crown of a kashmirian queen, sculpture of Bhairava , sculpture of Shiva Ekmukhlinga , metal mask of Bhairava , metal mask of Vaikuntha Vishnu ,sculpture of Indra or Vajrapani , Buddha in postures some golden coins of kushana period and many more artifacts .
+During my visit in September 2019, I saw a stone sculpture of goddess Sharda, terracotta tiles from Harwan Kashmir, a Vaikuntha Vishnu sculpture, a broken sculpture of kamdeva, two Pashmina shawl , brass images of Gajalakshmi, Bronze sculptures, Kartikeya sculpture, Brahama Vishnu Mahesha triad in black stone, golden crown of a kashmirian queen, sculpture of Bhairava, sculpture of Shiva Ekmukhlinga, metal mask of Bhairava, metal mask of Vaikuntha Vishnu, sculpture of Indra or Vajrapani, Buddha in postures some golden coins of kushana period and many more artifacts.

 KAAM DEVA FROM KASHMIR